Mauri-Fernandez/snippetsCss/README.md

 ### Prerequisites
 Be sure to have [Visual studio code](https://code.visualstudio.com/download) installed.

-Be sure to have [Git](https://git-scm.com/downloads) installed.

 ### Downloading
-If you just need to use the Snippets just clone the repository and be sure to checkout the `ready` branch.
+If you just need to use the Snippets just clone the repository.
 Then you will find 2 files:

-A JSON file with all the css Snippets: `snippetsCss.json` A BAT file to help you get the JSON into the right directory: UpdateSnippetsCssIntoLocal.bat Execute the BAT file by double clicking or from Bash by running:
+A JSON file with all the css Snippets: `snippetsCss.code-snippets` A BAT file to help you get the JSON into the right directory: UpdateSnippetsCssIntoLocal.bat Execute the BAT file by double clicking or from Bash by running:
 ```
 ./UpdateSnippetsCssIntoLocal.bat
 ```
-This will create/replace the snippetsCss.json file in the right directory so that Visual Studio Code would be ready to use it.
+This will create/replace the snippetsCss.code-snippets file in the right directory so that Visual Studio Code would be ready to use it.
 Now you are ready to open a CSS file and type 'css' as main keyword and start seeing all availabe Snippets.

 ### Contributing
 If you are an CSS developer and want to propose new Snippets to be added into this project please feel free to: